 Secondary Lymphoid Organs: Lymph Nodes and Lymphoid Follicles

-Antigens arrive in the lymph nodes (filtration stations) in the course of an infection with the circulating lymph.
-There they are presented to the naive lymphocytes, which circulate between bloodstream and lymphoid organs.
-If their surface receptors fit to the particular antigen, they are activated by the influence of various stimuli (see below), whereupon they proliferate and differentiate to so-called effector cells.
+Antigens arrive in the lymph nodes (filtration stations) with the circulating lymph in the course of an infection.
+There they are presented to naïve lymphocytes that circulate between the bloodstream and lymphoid organs.
+If their surface receptors fit the particular antigen, they are activated by the influence of various stimuli (see below), proliferating and differentiating into effector cells.

-If certain antigens invade through mucosa, they are withhold in the mucosa-associated lymphoid tissue (lymphoid follicles, Peyer’s patches) and presented to the lymphocytes there.
+If certain antigens invade through the mucosa, they are withheld in the mucosa-associated lymphoid tissue (lymphoid follicles, Peyer’s patches) and presented to the lymphocytes there.

-In order that naive T lymphocytes are activated they need to be presented an antigen by specialised antigen-presenting cells.
-This is happening within the secondary lymphoid organs (lymph nodes, Payer’s patches, tonsils and others): dendritic cells present epitopes of an antigen with the major histocompatibility complex proteins (MHC proteins) on their membrane surface.
+For naïve T lymphocytes to be activated, they need to be presented an antigen by specialized antigen-presenting cells.
+This occurs within the secondary lymphoid organs (lymph nodes, Payer’s patches, tonsils, and others); dendritic cells present epitopes of an antigen to the naïve T cells using special surface proteins called major histocompatibility complex (MHC) proteins.

-- CD4+ T cells (T helper cells) can mature to Th1 cells or Th2 cells.
-Th1 cells release cytokines in order to activate macrophages (IFNy, IL2), whose mission it is to modulate local inflammation processes.
+- CD4+ T cells (T helper cells) mature to Th1 cells or Th2 cells.
+Th1 cells release cytokines in order to activate macrophages (IFNy, IL2), whose mission is to modulate local inflammatory processes.
 Th2 cells express another cytokine pattern.
-They are nessecary for the activation of B lymphocytes to plasma cells and play an essential role in antibody class switching (isotype swichting) during the later humoral immune reaction (see below).
+They are necessary for the activation of B lymphocytes to plasma cells and play an essential role in antibody class switching (isotype switching) during the later humoral immune reaction (see below).

-- CD8+ cells differentiate to cytotoxic T cells which are equipped with various lytic enzymes.
-Their mission is to destroy cells that are infected with intracellular pathogens (viruses).
+- CD8+ cells differentiate into cytotoxic T cells which are equipped with various lytic enzymes.
+Their function is to destroy cells that are infected with intracellular pathogens (viruses).

-Alike the existence of two different T cell populations with particular functions there are two classes of MHC proteins for different types of antigen presentation:
+Just like the existence of 2 different T cell populations with particular functions, there are 2 classes of MHC proteins for different types of antigen presentation:

-- MCH I proteins occur on the surface of all nucleated cells and present proteasomal degraded proteins that are synthesized by the antigen-presenting cell itself (endogenous peptide).
-This includes, next to cell specific antigens, viral antigens which emerge there within viral replication.
-The loading of the peptide fragments takes place in the endoplasmatic reticulum.
-From here the antigen loaded molecules migrate to the cell membrane via Golgi apparatus.
-MHC 1 proteins interact with CD8+ T cells that differentiate to cytotoxic effector cells (cytotoxic T cells) when activated.
+- MHC I proteins occur on the surface of all nucleated cells and present proteasomal degraded proteins that are synthesized by the antigen-presenting cell itself (endogenous peptide).
+This includes cell-specific antigens—viral antigens that emerge there due to viral replication.
+MHC 1 proteins interact with CD8+ T cells that differentiate into cytotoxic effector cells (cytotoxic T cells) when activated.

-- MHC II proteins occur only on few cells, that is to say on dendritic cells, B cells and macrophages (so-called profession antigen-presentic cells, APC).
-They present various antigens, particularly those of bacterial pathogens, that were internalized before via phagocytosis and interact thereupon with naive CD4+ T lymphocytes, which then mature to so-called CD4-positive helper cells.
+- MHC II proteins occur only on few cells—dendritic cells, B cells, and macrophages (so-called professional antigen-presenting cells).
+They present various antigens, particularly those of bacterial pathogens that were previously internalized via phagocytosis and interact with naïve CD4+ T lymphocytes, which then mature into CD4-positive helper cells.

-For the activation of naive B cells it is, contrarily to the T cell activation, not necessary to have antigens presented by MHC moleculs.
-For the detection of antigens B cells use IgM or IgD molecules on their membrane surface (B-cell receptor), which are able to detect and bind soluble antigens in the blood or in the lymphoid tissue.
+For the activation of naïve B cells, it is not always necessary to have antigens presented by MHC molecules.
+For the detection of antigens, B cells use IgM or IgD molecules on their membrane surface (B cell receptor), which are able to detect and bind soluble antigens in the blood or lymphoid tissue.

-The subsequent activation (clonal expansion) and differentiation into immunoglobuline secreting plasma cells takes place inside the lymphoid tissue:
+The subsequent activation (clonal expansion) and differentiation into immunoglobulin-secreting plasma cells take place inside the lymphoid tissue:

-- T cell-dependent activation of B cells: After an antigen has bound the B-cell receptor is taken up into the cell, the antigen gets degraded in the lysosome and is thereupon ready for the presentation with MCH II surface proteins.
-These interact with the T-cell receptor of antigen specific CD4+ cells.
-The T helper cells thus promote with the help of further costimulating signals (among others the interaction between CD 40 molecule of the B cell and CD 40 ligand of the T cell) the proliferation and differentiation of B cells into plasma cells.
+- T cell-dependent activation of B cells: After an antigen that has bound to the B-cell receptor is taken up into the cell, the antigen gets degraded in the lysosome and is prepared for presentation with MHC II surface proteins.
+These proteins interact with the T cell receptor of antigen-specific CD4+ cells.
+The T helper cells thus promote, with the help of further costimulating signals (e.g. the interaction between the CD40 molecule of the B cell and the CD40 ligand of the T cell), the proliferation and differentiation of B cells into plasma cells.
 This initial activation takes place in the T cell zone (primary focus) of lymphoid organs and results in short-lived plasma cells secreting IgM.
-Later on, the B cells migrate from the primary focus to the B cell zones (follicle), where so-called germinal centres are built.
-In those germinal centres B cells develop a higher antigen affinity by means of complex cell-cell interactions, the cells undergo a change of their antibody pattern (isotype switching) and immunological memory cells are built.
-These newly emerged plasma cells are long-lived and show a modified spectrum of antibodies (IgG, IgE, IgA)
+Later on, the B cells migrate from the primary focus to the B cell zones (follicle), where so-called germinal centers are built.
+In these germinal centers, B cells develop a higher antigen affinity by means of complex cell-cell interactions, the cells undergo a change of their antibody pattern (isotype switching), and immunological memory cells are built.
+These newly emerged plasma cells are long-lived and show a modified spectrum of antibodies (IgG, IgE, IgA).

-- T cell-independent activation of B cells: Various antigens, capsular polysaccharides of some bacteria among them, can cause a crosslinking of B cell receptors with succeeding B cell activation.
-In contrast to the T cell-dependent activation of B cells there are no immunological memory cells built on this occasion.
-There is also none or hardly any immunglobulin class switching from IgM to IgG.
+- T cell-independent activation of B cells: Various antigens—for example, capsular polysaccharides of some bacteria—can cause a crosslinking of B cell receptors with succeeding B cell activation.
+In contrast to the T cell-dependent activation of B cells, there are no immunological memory cells built on this occasion.
+There is also none or hardly any immunoglobulin class switching from IgM to IgG.